sptzxbbb/Lisp-Interpreter/README.md

 # Lisp-Interpreter
-A lisp interpreter to be implemented in python
+'A lisp(Scheme subset) interpreter in Python'